filipmqv/bookmarks-saver/README.md

 ## Run

 First, export bookmarks from your browser to HTML file.
-Put file with bookmarks in root directory of this app.
+Put file with bookmarks in `config` directory of this app.
 Name of the file by default should be `bookmarks.html` (can be customized).

 To run the script:
 ```
 node index.js
 ```

+You will find saved bookmarks (PDF, videos) and logs in `output` directory.

 ## Customize